-This proposal improves the School Division's use of research-based best practices in all facets of the Division's work through membership with the Education Advisory Board (EAB).
-The EAB is an on-demand education research group with whom the Division began a partnership in the fall of 2018.
+This proposal improves the division's use of research-based best practices in all facets of the division's work through membership with the Education Advisory Board (EAB).
+The EAB is an on-demand education research group with whom the division began a partnership in the fall of 2018.
 The group provides reviews of existing research and opportunities to collect data for new research on any instructional or operational topics the division selects.
-EAB research will be integrated into all program evaluations and division staff will be able to request on-demand research as needed.
+EAB research will be integrated into all program evaluations and division staff will be able to request ondemand research as needed.

-By the end of the first semester, the following deliverables will be completed to get the proposal started:
+By the end of the first semester, the following deliverables will be completed to get the initiative started: